lucy-kevin/lucy-kevin/README.md

 Software engineer | UI/UX Designer
 ---------------------------------

-An IT student, passionate about coding in Flutter, python Interested in UI/UX
+Passionate about coding in Flutter, python Interested in UI/UX

 * 🌍  I'm based in Uganda
 * ✉️  You can contact me at [kayikayikevin7@gmail.com](mailto:kayikayikevin7@gmail.com)